Transform Definition Language

 func(expression,expression)func()

-Functions may have any number of Arguments.
+Functions may have any number of strictly positional Arguments (1st, 2nd, 3rd, and so on).
 Some have a fixed list of strongly typed Arguments, some accept any number of Arguments that are automatically cast to a single type.
 There are also functions that have no arguments and therefore return some predefined value, or even refer to Object Record as a whole and access its internal data, such as Spatial Object's geometry.

 In any case, Arguments are evaluated from left to right.